ministryofjustice/create-and-vary-a-licence-wiremock/README.md

 # create-and-vary-a-licence-wiremock
-Create and vary a licence wiremock that mimics delius
+Create and vary a licence wiremock - this mimics delius